sheila.ngoc.pham[at]gmail.com | @birdpham

 On 30 April 2015 I produced a special storytelling night supported by Ashfield City Library called Forty Years On, featuring a curated night of Vietnamese-Australian writers.
 Our stories were published by SBS Vietnamese and Katherine Le’s An Education was produced for ABC RN.
 I was interviewed (in Vietnamese) about the event for SBS Vietnamese.
 Photo by Garry Trinh

 My short play, ‘These People’, was performed in 2015 as part of ASYLUM by Apocalypse Theatre, which featured new Australian works exploring the idea of ‘asylum’.
 Kathryn Yuen performed my monologue and it was directed by Cathy Hunt.
 Photo by Robert Catto

 My radio play, ‘The Lonely Planet Guide to New Delhi‘, was staged at Sidetrack Theatre as part of Hearing Voices at the Sydney Fringe 2012 and broadcast live on Radio Skid Row 88.9FM.
 Cast included Jada Alberts, Valerie Berry, Sopa Enari and Jay Laga’aia.
 Directed by Don Mamouney and produced by Latai Taumoepeau.

 I moved to Thailand in 2010 and had the idea of initiating a TEDx event in the early days of the movement.
 Some months later I met Katherine LeRoy and in 2011 we co-directed the first ever TEDx event in Chiang Mai, TEDxDoiSuthep.
-The TEDx talk by Jon Jandai has been viewed more than 6.8 million times.
+The TEDx talk by Jon Jandai has been viewed more than 7 million times and has […]